dreylago/InformationRetrieval/Readme.md

 1. The most obvious improvement would be to index the POS (Part-of-speech) tag of the word, along with the position.
-Nouns could be given a higher weight that verbs when matched at search time.
+Nouns in the title could be given a higher weight that verbs when matched at search time.
 2. Spelling correction, proximity, etc.
+3. More advanced corpus indexing.